-A sediment process model developed by DiToro and Fitzpatrick (1993) hereinafter referred to as D&F was coupled with ICM for Chesapeake Bay water quality modeling (Cerco and Cole, 1994).
+A sediment process model developed by DiToro and Fitzpatrick (1993) hereinafter referred to as D&F was coupled with ICM for the Chesapeake Bay water quality modeling (Cerco and Cole, 1994).
 The sediment process model was slightly modified and incorporated into the EFDC+ water quality model to simulate the processes in the sediment and at the sediment-water interface.
 The description of the EFDC+ sediment process model in this section is from Park et al. (1995).

-The NO_3^- state variables ((15), (16) and (22) in Table 8.15), represent the sum of NO_3^- and NO_2^- in the model.
+The $NO_3^-$ state variables (15, 16 and 22 in Table 8.15), represent the sum of $NO_3^-$ and $NO_2^-$ in the model.

 The difference in decay rates of POM is accounted for by assigning a fraction of POM to various decay classes (Westrich and Berner, 1984).
 POM in the sediments is divided into three G classes, or fractions, representing three scales of reactivity.
-The G_1 (labile) fraction has a half life of 20 days, and the G_2 (refractory) fraction has a half life of one year.
-The G_3 (inert) fraction is non-reactive, i.e., it undergoes no significant decay before burial into deep, inactive sediments.
-The varying reactivity of the G classes controls the time scale over which changes in depositional flux will be reflected in changes in diagenesis flux.
-If the G_1 class would dominate the POM input into the sediments, then there would be no significant time lag introduced by POM diagenesis and any changes in depositional flux would be readily reflected in diagenesis flux.
+The $G_1$ (labile) fraction has a half life of 20 days, and the $G_2$ (refractory) fraction has a half life of one year.
+The $G_3$ (inert) fraction is non-reactive, i.e., it undergoes no significant decay before burial into deep, inactive sediments.
+The varying reactivity of the G classes controls the time scale over which changes in depositional flux is reflected in changes in diagenesis flux.
+If the $G_1$ class would dominate the POM input into the sediments, then there would be no significant time lag introduced by POM diagenesis and any changes in depositional flux would be readily reflected in diagenesis flux.

-In the sediment model, benthic sediments are represented as two layers (Figure 8.4).
-Details of the processes shown in Figure 8.4 will be discussed in the next sections.
+In the sediment model, benthic sediments are represented as two layers (Figure 8.5).
+Details of the processes shown in Figure 8.5 will be discussed in the next sections.
 The upper layer (Layer 1) is in contact with the water column and may be oxic or anoxic depending on DO concentration in the overlying water.
 The lower layer (Layer 2) is permanently anoxic.
 The upper layer depth, which is determined by the penetration of oxygen into the sediments, is at its maximum only a small fraction of the total depth.
-Because H_1 ($\sim 0.1 cm$) $<< H_2$,
+Because $H_1$ ( $\sim 0.1 cm$ ) $<< H_2$ ,

-$$H = H_1 + H_2 \approx H_2 \tag{8.191}$$
+$$H = H_1 + H_2 \approx H_2 \tag{8.190}$$